-Performance Measure Statement Measure (Baseline/Goal) Ensure Maryland Trauma Registry (MTR) Each trauma center submits directly to the NTDB.
-MIEMSS compliance with the National Trauma Data Bank currently does not receive feedback directly from the NTDB.
-Each (NTDB) standard data elements and responses hospital reports the number of records successfully submitted to through successful periodic submission to NTDB.
-MIEMSS.
+Each trauma center submits directly to the NTDB.
+MIEMSS currently does not receive feedback directly from the NTDB.
+Each hospital reports the number of records successfully submitted to MIEMSS.
 We are exploring a way to obtain this data over SFY 2021.
 The goal is 95%.